xitu/gold-miner/article/2020/how-to-write-log-files-that-save-you-hours-of-time.md

 # How to Write Log Files That Save You Hours of Time

-#### Easier debugging using more thoughtful and descriptive errors

 ![Photo by [Pietro Jeng](https://unsplash.com/@pietrozj?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral).](https://cdn-images-1.medium.com/max/11232/0*iqdOil183vfy81IT)

 I need to rant a bit here: The program I maintain at work has many cute quirks.
-“An error has occurred” ****is not one of them.
+“An error has occurred” is not one of them.
 This is not just how that error message starts.
 It’s also how it **ends.**

 Or how about “Information about the error is stored in the server logs,” but there’s no indication of which server actually threw that exception?

 This article is about how to write log and error messages that don’t suck.

----

 ## Do You Really Need This?